-- Character is developed-Personality is who we are inherently. - Character may be lost or regained-Personality is never lost because it is part of who you are.
-But it may become either tarnished or polished. - Character is a matter of choice-Personality is a matter of heredity. - Character is both Godward and manward-Personality is primarily manward. - A person may have a shining personality, yet be devoid of inward character.
-Example: Saul (see 1 Sam.
-9:2). - We have many shinny personalities in America, but I'm afraid there is a dearth of character.
+- Character is a matter of choice-Personality is a matter of heredity. - Character is both Godward and manward-Personality is primarily manward. - A person may have a shining personality, yet be devoid of inward character.
+Saul "a choice young man, and a goodly: and there was not among the children of Israel a goodlier person than he..."
+(1 Sam.
+9:2). - We have a lot of shinny personalities in America, but I'm afraid there is a dearth of character.